zdravkov/kendo-docs/api/web/panelbar.md

 ##### referenceItem `Selector`

-A reference item to append the new item in
+A reference item to append the new item in the PanelBar, can be omitted.

 #### Returns